aohorodnyk/aohorodnyk.com/content/post/2023-07-31-go-panic-libraries.md

 Errors is the main way to handle errors in [Go][golang] and it is used in most of the cases and suggested to be used when possible.

 > Note: If you can use `error` type, use it.
-Do not even thing to use any other handling approach.
+Do not even thing to use any other error handling approaches.

 ### Panic and recover